Learning Design Audit · Private · May 2026

 Why this matters now

 Every platform I audit, I use first.
 The gaps only show up when you have skin in the game.
-Four years inside this community, applying TIA's methodology in live markets, is the lens this audit is built from.
+4 years inside this community, applying TIA's methodology in live markets, is the lens this audit is built from.
 That is not a credential claim.
 It is the basis for a genuinely specific observation about where the gap sits, and what it would take to close it.

 A note to Jason and Michael

 What this audit describes is not a criticism of TIA's content or community.
 Both are genuinely strong.
-What it describes is a structural gap between the learning experience TIA has built and the execution outcomes that experience is designed to produce, and evidence that this gap is already visible inside your own channels, in your members' own words.
+What it describes is a structural gap between the learning experience TIA has built and the execution outcomes that experience is designed to produce, and evidence that this gap is already visible inside your own channels, in your members' own experience.

 If any of this maps to something you have both been thinking about, or if what is described here reflects patterns you are already seeing in the community, it would be worth a conversation.
 Not a pitch for a product.
 A conversation between people who care about the same outcome: members who can actually execute what they are being taught.